Telecominfraproject/wlan-cloud-ucentralgw/PROTOCOL.md

 # The uCentral communication protocol
 In order to operate in a uCentral system, devices and services must operate using a specific protocol.
-This protocol describes the interaction between the managed devices and the controller that manaages the devices.
+This protocol describes the interaction between the managed devices and the controller that manages the devices.
+This communictaion protocol uses the [WebSocket protocol](https://tools.ietf.org/html/rfc6455) on port 15002.

 ## The controller
 The controller is an application waiting for connection from devices on a given port.
 The controller waits for connections